GreenLv/pensieve_retrain/README.md

 Please see the commits after `668f7ef1c3be7656d878771591ec93a865f4b1e0` (Jan 13, 2024) for details.

 Note: This repository only reports single-video simulation results.
-Potential issues may exist in the multi-video scenario, emulation, or real-world deployment, where the related code has not been modified .
+Potential issues may exist in the multi-video scenario, emulation, or real-world deployment, where the related code has not been modified.